proafxin/football_manager/README.md

 Run `python manage.py makemigrations manager` and `python manage.py makemigrations`.
 Then run `python manage.py migrate`.
 This will create the necessary tables for the application to run.

 ## Testing and Running
-Run the tests using the command `coverage run --omit='*manage.py' .\manage.py test manager.tests --settings='fifa_manager.setting.testing'`.
+Run the tests using the command `python .\manage.py test --settings='fifa_manager.setting.testing'`.
 See that all tests are passed.
 After all tests pass, run `coverage report -m` and check that coverage is at least 90%.
 Then run `pylint .\manager\ --ignore=migrations,admin.py,apps.py` and verify that the score is 10/10 with no errors/warnings in pylint.

 Finally, run the project using `python manage.py runserver 8000`.
 You can specify another port if necessary.